faithdaniellesee/solomons-cunei/README.md

 ## Challenge outline:
 - Students are given:
   - PDF that is password locked.
-  - Server to connect to via netcat on command line that will present them values N and e=3 and a base 64 ciphertext.
-They will then be tasked to decrypt the ciphertext either by low exponent attack or weak modulus attack.
-Choosing to use the low exponent attack will result in a partial plaintext recovery and the remaining characters will have to be brute forced (:
+  - Server to connect to via netcat on command line that will present them values N and e=3 and a base64 ciphertext that they will have to decipher to obtain the 12-character password to the PDF.
 - The PDF contains:
-  - Hidden image *(using steganography)*: Image content is Babylonian cuneiform numerals that will give the key of `20211` after deciphering.
+  - Hidden image that needs to be found and deciphered.
+It will give the key to be used for on the next ciphertext after deciphering.
-  - The ciphertext is hidden within the metadata of the PDF: Ciphertext (transposition cipher) to be decrypted using the key obtained from the image to obtain the flag: `CTF{discretion_will_protect_you_and_understanding_will_guard_you}`.
+  - Ciphertext hidden within the metadata of the PDF that will give the flag after deciphering.

+## Challenge solution:
+1. Unlock 12-character passsword locked PDF
+    - Connect via netcat to server on command line where they will be given: values N, e = 3 & a base64 ciphertext, `c29sb21vbnJvY2tz`.
+    - Decrypt ciphertext to obtain the PDF plaintext password `solomonrocks` *(using low exponent / weak modulus attack)*:
+      - Low exponent attack: Partial plaintext recovery of password where the remaining characters will have to be brute forced
+      - Weak modulus attack
+2. Uncover hidden image in PDF *(using steganography)*:
+    - Open the PDF file using Nano and uncomment `Contents` and `Resources` by removing the `%` sign.
+3. Decipher hidden image in PDF:
+    - Image of [Babylonian Cuneiform numerals](https://en.wikipedia.org/wiki/Babylonian_cuneiform_numerals#/media/File:Babylonian_numerals.svg) `5, 36, 51` which will be deciphered to give a key of `20211`.
+4. Uncover ciphertext `itioydrdiaucoleuntnldzrnpcadaggyzdewrtnenwuosiltousilrz` in PDF metadata under the `Author` field *(using transposition cipher)*.
+5. Use the key of `20211` to decrypt the ciphertext to obtain the plaintext `discretionwillprotectyouandunderstandingwillguardyouzzz`.
+    - The submitted flag can be either `CTF{discretionwillprotectyouandunderstandingwillguardyouzzz}` or `CTF{discretionwillprotectyouandunderstandingwillguardyou}`.